 Your Company has Risk Management System in place including the Risk Policy &identification of the Risks which are reviewed periodically.
 The Company has alsoconstituted Risk Management Committee w.e.f.
 April 1 2019 as per the requirement of theListing Regulations.

 Your Company has laid down a set of standards processes and structure for internalfinancial control across the organization and ensures that the same are adequate andoperating effectively.

-Your Company had appointed M/s.
-Chandra Wadhwa & Co.
-New Delhi as Cost Auditorsfor the financial year 2016-17.
+Your Company had appointed M/s Ramanath Iyer & Co.
+New Delhi as Cost Auditors forthe financial year 2018-19.

 Secretarial Auditors and Secretarial Audit Report

 Pursuant to Section 204 of the Companies Act 2013 your Company had appointed M/s V.K.
 Sharma & Co.
 Practicing

 Company Secretaries Noida as its Secretarial Auditors to conduct the SecretarialAudit of the Company for the financial year 2018-19.
 The Report of Secretarial Auditor forthe FY 2018-19 is appended as Annexure 3 to this report.

 Remarks referred to in the Secretarial Auditors' Report for FY 2018-19 of M/s V. K.Sharma & Co.
 Practicing Company